OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ### Building the Circuit

-This tutorial does not require you to wire anything in as the OLED Expansion is a complete circuit.
-Plug it into your expansion dock, and you're good to go!
+This tutorial does not require you to wire anything in, as the OLED Expansion is a complete circuit.
+Plug it into your expansion dock and you're good to go!

 #### What You'll Need